-The Compensation Committee may also exercise its judgment to increase an individual NEO's award by up to 30% or decrease the award by up to 100% to further reflect performance against individual objectives.
+Separate from the financial and strategic objectives, the Compensation Committee may also exercise its judgment to increase an individual NEO's bonus award by up to 30% or decrease the award by up to 100% to reflect performance against individual objectives.
 In no event would an NEO's bonus payout be greater than the maximum amount payable under the funded bonus pool.
-In 2016, no adjustments, upward or downward, were made for individual performance for any of the NEOs.
+In 2017, Mr. Ruperto and Mr. Boynton's bonuses were increased by 20% and 27%, respectively, over the formula calculation to reflect their roles in the accomplishment of acquiring Tembec Inc. Mr. Manzer's bonus was reduced by 8% to further reflect overall operational and safety results.